 Eclipse Engineering designs and manufactures bearings to fit your specific application.

-We have a history of designing in many industries, from under the water to off the planet.
-This experience gives us a good understanding of the loads that you may encounter in your specific application.
+We have a history of designing in many industries, from under the water to other planets.
+This experience gives us a solid understanding of the loads that you may encounter in your specific application.

-We also manufacture bushings in-house from under .100 inch up to 50+ inches with varying cross section to meet your application needs.
-Call us today to get a quote for your bearing needs >
+We also manufacture bushings in-house from under .100 inch up to 50+ inches with varying cross-sections to meet your application needs.